MoOx/postcss-cssnext/README.md

 fs.writeFileSync("dist/index.css", output)
 ```

-cssnext accept 2 arguments: a css string and an object of options.
+cssnext accepts 2 arguments: a css string and an object of options.

 #### Node.js options

-_For now, all options are passed to all postcss plugins._ This mean you should be able to any specific plugin options.
+_For now, all options are passed to all postcss plugins._ This means you should be able to any specific plugin options.

 ##### `features` (default: all features)